Quick Start with Smart Life App SDK for Android

 Practice result

-Now, your IoT app can be built through the preceding steps.
+Now, your smart app can be built through the preceding steps.
 You will get a kick out of hands-on experience building your own app.
 Stay tuned for more features, such as smart scenes, scheduled tasks, and multi-control linkage.

 Next step